celestinals/celestinal/CONTRIBUTING.md

 - `internal`: Internal packages, not exported.
 - `packages`: Shared packages across apps
 - `pkg`: Common packages, shared with external modules.
-- `x`: "Extend" services, all built on a microservice network.

 **Every folder with prefix "_" not related to the main source code.**
 - `_submodules`: All repo submodules needed to generate go code from proto file